aliaqa256/go_pgsql_orm/README.md

 ## summary
-this is a simple example of go-pgsql-orm usage. i designed this simple lib to help me  learn go and postgresql better.
+this is a simple example of go-pgsql-orm usage. i designed this simple lib to help myself  learn go and postgresql better.

 there are many improvements that can be done to this lib.